MuriithiEric/pathway-interest-survey/README.md

-# 🌟 Software Development Program Evaluation Projects
+# 🌟 PLP Program Evaluation

 ---

 ## 📋 Overview
-This repository contains three practical projects designed to evaluate learners' proficiency in web development, Python/Django programming, and mobile development using Flutter.
+This repository contains three practical projects designed to evaluate your proficiency in web development, Python/Django programming, and mobile development using Flutter.
 Each project focuses on building real-world applications to showcase hands-on skills in working with SQL databases, external APIs, and modern frameworks.
+Please build a product in either one of the tech stacks.
+Please complete this within 4 days and submit here - https://forms.gle/xSsubS5bCNDDLBBr5

 ---